-Looking to step out of your comfort zone to top off 2019 with an adventure capable of changing the way you look at the world?
+Looking to step out of your comfort zone with an adventure capable of changing the way you look at the world?
 Well, exploring the remote Louisiade Archipelago of Papua New Guinea by sea kayak could be the ticket to exactly that.
-And, while the photos from last year’s expedition team do speak for themselves, below are six reasons why exploring this remote island chain is the perfect adventure to round off your 2019!
+And, while the photos from last year’s expedition team do speak for themselves, below are six reasons why exploring this remote island chain is the perfect adventure!

 You’ll Develop New Skills